|

 it means giving up a large lot?
 What if you had to live in a condo, but

+could walk to work?
 Now, for your "reality list" write down everything you can't

 live without for the next five years.
 If you're a single woman,